Mirror-image life

 Mirror-image life (also called mirror life) is a hypothetical form of life using mirror-reflected molecular building blocks.

+The successful creation of mirror-image life had previously been the goal of some scientists as a scientific achievement and a potential tool for biomanufacturing of mirror-image molecules.
+In 2024, a team of 38 scientists, including two Nobel laureates and several researchers previously involved in developing mirror-image life, published a report suggesting that mirror-image life could pose catastrophic risks to health and the environment.
+Unlike simple mirror-image molecules, mirror-image organisms such as bacteria could reproduce and might irreversibly spread through ecosystems.
+Such bacteria might be able to evade many components of immune systems, causing fatal infections in humans, animals, and plants.
+Some scientists, bioethicists, policymakers, and civil society groups have recommended that governance be established to ensure that mirror-image life is not created, and some funders have refused to support research with the goal of creating mirror-image life.
+Discussions are ongoing about the risks of mirror life and appropriate governance.

-The possibility of mirror-image life was first discussed by Louis Pasteur.
-This alternative life form has never been discovered in nature, although certain mirror-image components of molecular machinery have been synthesized in the laboratory and efforts to chemically synthesize a mirror-image ribosome have been ongoing since 2016.
-In principle, entire mirror organisms could be created, although "the creation of a mirror-image organism lies well beyond the reach of present-day science".
+Certain mirror-image components of molecular machinery have been synthesized in laboratories and efforts to chemically synthesize a mirror-image ribosome have been ongoing since 2016.
+Although entire mirror organisms could in principle be created, some scientists estimate 10 to 30 years before the creation of mirror-image life is possible.

 Concept

 Homochirality

+Life uses D-ribose (left), here shown using Fischer projection, as the building block of RNA.

-Many of the essential molecules for life on Earth can exist in two mirror-image forms, often called "left-handed" and "right-handed", where handedness refers to the direction in which polarized light skews when beamed through a pure solution of the molecule, but living organisms do not use both.
-RNA and DNA contain only right-handed sugars; proteins made by the ribosome (Note: Many bacteria and fungi are able to synthesise non-ribosomal peptides containing right-handed amino acids, as the example of peptidoglycan synthesis shows.) are exclusively composed of left-handed amino acids.
+Many of the essential molecules for life on Earth can exist in two mirror-image forms, often called "left-handed" and "right-handed", but living organisms do not use both.
+(Handedness refers to the direction in which polarized light skews when beamed through a pure solution of the molecule.)
+RNA and DNA contain only right-handed sugars; proteins made by the ribosome (Note: Many bacteria and fungi synthesise nonribosomal peptides containing right-handed amino acids, as the example of peptidoglycan synthesis shows.) are exclusively composed of left-handed amino acids.
 This phenomenon is known as homochirality.
 It is not known whether homochirality emerged before or after life, whether the building blocks of life must have this particular chirality, or indeed whether life needs to be homochiral.
 Protein chains built from amino acids of mixed chirality tend not to fold or function well, but mirror-image proteins have been constructed that have identical function but on substrates of opposite handedness.